toptensoftware/moe-js/readme.md

-## Welcome to Moe-js
+## Welcome to moe-js

-Moe-js is a simple, but fast and flexible templating engine for JavaScript.
+"moe-js" is a simple, fast, flexible, modern Mustache inspired templating engine for JavaScript.

 * Mustache/Handlebars inspired format
-* Compiles templates to ES6 template literals for super fast execution
+* Compiles templates to ES6 template literals for fast execution
+* Support for in-template JavaScript expressions
+* Support for embedded code blocks
+* Support for external helper functions
 * Support for partials
-* Support for external helper functions
-* Support for embedded code blocks
 * Built-in Express integration including support for outer "layouts"
 * Built-in template file cache
 * Simple to use
+* No dependencies

+## Background

+moe-js was born out of frustration with Mustache - in particular with the awkward helper methods model and the lack of support for even simple expressions within the template. moe-js provides a way to "power-up" an existing set of Mustache templates without having to rewrite them from scratch.

+With moe-js, you get a similar syntax but all the power of JavaScript within the template.
+Unlike Mustache which is language agnostic, moe-js is unshamedly tied to JavaScript.

+moe-js doesn't claim to be compatible with Mustache but the syntax is very similar and existing templates can be converted fairly easily (certainly *alot* more easily than switching to a completely different view engine).

 ## Basic Usage